Frequently Asked Questions

 What days and times are your inspection sites open?

 The Brisbane site is open from 7am to 3pm Monday to Friday.
-Vehicles can only be dropped off on the day of inspection and must be collected 2 days after inspection.
-Vehicles parked prior to and after inspection in the Brisbane carpark will be towed out and storage charges will apply.
+Vehicles can only be dropped off on the day of inspection and must be collected within 24 hours after inspection.
+Vehicles parked prior to and after inspection in the Brisbane carpark will be towed and storage charges will apply.
 Other sites are operated on a roster basis and not open 5 days a week every week.
 You would need to contact Administration staff to obtain further details.
 The booking page of our website provides the times and dates available for inspections.
 All sites are normally closed on public holidays although this may vary in regional areas.

 Motorcycle inspection information